FLOWER U-PICK ADVENTURE

 What is there to pick?

-We are a flower farm an offer different flowers per season (Sunflowers, Marigolds, and More!) for picking.
-Additionally, we sell our farm fresh honey, fresh ground peanut butter, and other cottage law treats.
-We are also licensed to sell our farm fresh eggs.
+We are a flower farm an offer different flowers per season (Sunflowers, Zinnias, Giant Dahlias, Cosmos, & more,) for picking.
+Additionally, we sell our farm fresh produce, honey, fresh ground peanut butter, and other homemade treats.
+We are also licensed to sell our farm fresh chicken & duck eggs.
+Our Produce Fields are OFF LIMITS to picking as we are just getting started on our produce growing journey.
+Our produce will be very limited this season, but we will have our harvested items available each week in the new farm store.
+We are currently working on offering u-pick veggie bins in the near future, so stay tuned!

 Is there accessibility for disabled persons?